Alert Source Discuss

 • The message of the error starts with event code, AA##

-• Event code starting with “AA1” signify an error during account creation
+• Event code starting with “AA1” signifies an error during account creation

-• Event code starting with “AA2” signify an error during account validation (validateUserOp)
+• Event code starting with “AA2” signifies an error during account validation (validateUserOp)

-• Event code starting with “AA3” signify an error during paymaster validation (validatePaymasterUserOp)
+• Event code starting with “AA3” signifies an error during paymaster validation (validatePaymasterUserOp)

 Rationale

-The first step is clean separation between validation (acceptance of UserOperation, and acceptance to pay) and execution.
-In this proposal, we expect accounts to have a validateUserOp method that takes as input a UserOperation, and verify the signature and pay the fee.
+The first step is a clean separation between validation (acceptance of UserOperation, and acceptance to pay) and execution.
+In this proposal, we expect accounts to have a validateUserOp method that takes as input a UserOperation, verifies the signature and pays the fee.
 Only if this method returns successfully, the execution will happen.

 The entry point-based approach allows for a clean separation between verification and execution, and keeps accounts’ logic simple.
 It enforces the simple rule that only after validation is successful (and the UserOp can pay), the execution is done, and also guarantees the fee payment.